trunkclub/lumberjack/README.md

 ## Setup:

 1. Run `yarn setup` in the root directory.
-1. Add application and route info to the files found in the `./config` folder.
+1. Create an `app.json` and `routes.json` files in the `./config` folder (you'll find examples with the data format expected).
 We recommend starting small with just a few routes to test your setup.
 1. Run `yarn lumberjack` in the root directory.
 This will present some options.
 At minimum to get things to work properly, you'll need to run (in this order):

 - Generate a11y reports for routes